nicolaspearson/chatbot/backend/README.md

 $ auth-service/proto-gen.sh
 ```

-See the README of microservice for testing details
+_See the README of each microservice for testing details_